 To be able to dine at a trail-side cafe for lunch as we were passing by a refugio at mid-day sounded like a treat.
 However, I had a little trouble regulating how much food I needed.
 The first day at Refuge Bel Lachat, not wanting to get too full, I ordered soup, hoping for a thick, hearty soup.
 Not having any language skills was a hindrance.
 It was a thin vegetable soup with bread.
 At least it was a relatively quick meal.
 Steve quite enjoyed his salad and charcuterie plate.
 The next day we stopped at Refuge de Miage, which is in a stunning location at the base of a glacier.
 We ordered an enormous omelet and felt sluggish afterward.
 The sun was warm and we relaxed, almost too much.
 A big outdoor wedding party was being served and after a leisurely lunch we began the protracted process to get our bill.
 Forty-five minutes later, as dark clouds billowed into the sky, we were still waiting.
 That was the end of our lunch-time refugio stops.
 Between the unpredictable amount of food and the need to keep moving when we had long days, refugio lunches didn’t work for us.

 However, for backpackers, people on restrictive diets or those who enjoy a prolonged break, restaurant lunches could work.
 For backpackers, taking advantage of wholesome, hearty food at lunchtime could reduce the need to carry a stove and large amount of food.
 If the main meal is eaten for lunch then dinner could be leftovers, snack food or a sweet treat.
 For people on restrictive diets the lunch menu may offer more choices than the half-board menu at refugios and inns.
-If this is something that appeals to you I’d recommend planning shorter days so you can enjoy the experience and not feel rushed.
+If this is something that appeals to you, I’d recommend planning shorter days so you can enjoy the experience and not feel rushed.

 After my watery soup that first day, I was starving by late afternoon with many miles to go.
-I wasn’t paying attention when we arrived in Chamoix the day before and didn’t think about stocking up with snacks.
+I wasn’t paying attention when we arrived in Chamonix the day before and didn’t think about stocking up with snacks.
 We had a few energy bars with us and I figured that would get us through the initial climb.
 I was so hungry that I didn’t even want to take a shower when got to the hotel.
 All I wanted was food.
 The first thing I did was remedy that situation at the market.
 That is, after I wrangled with how to ask for directions from the hotel clerk who only spoke a few words of English.
 Asking for a grocery store got me nowhere.
 Finally, I said “food” and he lit up, exclaiming “supermarket.”

 Small or large supermarkets were found in every little village we went through so it was no problem to stock up with snacks and lunches.
 The only exceptions were in the two remote locations where we stayed in refugios (Refuge Mottets and Refuge Bonatti).
 My staples were cheese, cured meats, avocado, tomato, chips, crackers and baguettes.
 The cheese and meat selections were extensive in both the prepackaged form or sliced at the deli counter and were uniformly delicious, as was the bread.
 My favorite type of salami was a slender one that was the length and shape of a cigarette.
 They were perfect bite-sized snacks and didn’t require a knife.
-The towns where I saw or went to the market were Chamonix, Les Houches, Contamines, Courmayeur, La Fouly, Champex and Argentiere (though the last was closed on Sunday when we were there—watch for the day of the week).
+The towns where I saw or went to the market were Chamonix, Les Houches, Contamines, Courmayeur, La Fouly, Champex and Argentiere (though the last was closed on Sunday when we were there—beware of Sundays).
 It was pouring rain in Trient and I couldn’t drag myself out so I can’t confirm that there was a store there.

 Though I found many of the types of food that I expected, there were a few things I thought I would see but didn’t.
 The biggest missing items were energy bars, which can be found in vast quantities on any supermarket shelf, drug store or outdoor store in the U.S. One person said they saw a few at a pharmacy but they were completely absent from any markets or pharmacies I was in.
 I was glad I brought a few from home.
 One day it was pouring rain, the refuge we had planned to stop in was closed (it was mid-September) and we had a big ascent.
 We didn’t want to pull all of our lunch items out in the deluge so I was grateful that I had one last Clif Builder Bar to power me up the mountain.